 - Online and Offline Behavior

 Distributing the buyer persona to your sales and marketing department can ensure that collateral is updated to mirror this new information.
-Sales people can now have more meaningful conversations as they understand their point of contact in a business better.
+Salespeople can now have more meaningful conversations as they understand their point of contact in a business better.

 Why is a Buyer Persona Important?

 A buyer persona is important for many reasons.
-Having well defined personas can help many different departments within a business.
+Having well-defined personas can help many different departments within a business.

 Marketing Department.
-When a marketing department is creating information around a product it is important to keep the buyer and the end user in mind.
+When a marketing department is creating information around a product it is important to keep the buyer and the end-user in mind.
 Sometimes these are different people so messaging has to be altered.
-For instance, a landing page on the website needs to mention features (for the end user) and pricing (for the buyer) both prominently on the page, in order to speak to both audiences simultaneously.
+For instance, a landing page on the website needs to mention features (for the end-user) and pricing (for the buyer) both prominently on the page, in order to speak to both audiences simultaneously.

 Sales Department.
 Every sales department needs collateral to provide to their potential customers.
 This could be drafted outreach emails, posters, presentations, etc. Using a buyer persona to inform all this collateral means that information is more targeted and to the point.
-Having clearer details means higher conversion rates as customers feel more trust with you.
+Having clearer details means higher conversion rates as customers feel more trust in you.

 Product Development.
-Product development is hinged on creating a product that customers will love, but sometimes this goes out the window when the buyer is not the end user.
+Product development is hinged on creating a product that customers will love, but sometimes this goes out the window when the buyer is not the end-user.
 Think of a toy that a child would love, but looks unsafe to use.
 There is no way that a parent will buy this for their child.
-Your product development department needs to work alongside your buyer persona to make sure all necessary steps are taken to make your product as appealing to your user and buyer.
+Your product development department needs to work alongside your buyer persona to make sure all necessary steps are taken to make your product appealing to your user and buyer.

 Customer Service.
 Finally, your customer service department needs to be aware that sometimes the product user might not be the person contacting them, it could be a buyer.
-In this case a simple request might be more complex, as the buyer might not understand the intricate details of the product.
+In this case, a simple request might be more complex, as the buyer might not understand the intricate details of the product.
 Customer service agents need to be patient and understanding so they can give the best possible information to the buyer.
 Providing buyer personas to agents can greatly improve customer service satisfaction.